 - Ownership is a key motivator for the modern workforce.

 - The user experience has to be good.

 - Don’t get me wrong, UI isn’t everything.
-People won’t care if it is time consuming and doesn’t fit in to their schedule.
+People won’t care if it is time-consuming and doesn’t fit into their schedule.
 The right technology can help here, as well.
-It can make the process quick, flexible, and easily integrated in to their daily lives.
+It can make the process quick, flexible, and easily integrated into to their daily lives.

 We have found with our clients that these are the major triggers that can make or break your program.
 If you follow these three tips, your talent management program will be easily implemented and you will have a successful go-live throughout your organization.

 Ready to kick-start your competency program?
 Get in touch.